AGENCY CONTACT INFORMATION

-The objectives of the Department are to “administer the state’s insurance laws, protect the citizens of this state who purchase insurance, provide a better response to the needs of persons who purchase insurance, stimulate the insurance market by encouraging competition, protect the public from unregulated insurers and represent insurance consumers’ interest” (Laws 2010, Chapter 13).
+The objectives of the Department are to “administer the state’s insurance laws, protect the citizens of this state who purchase insurance, provide a better response to the needs of persons who purchase insurance, stimulate the insurance market by encouraging competition, protect the public from unregulated insurers and represent insurance consumers’ interest” (Laws 2010, Chapter 13, Purpose).

-The Department consists of several divisions:
+Until 2020, the Department consisted of several divisions:

-The Department’s Insurance Guaranty Funds provide a safety net to protect consumers from financial loss if an insurance company becomes insolvent.
+The Department’s insurance guaranty funds provide a safety net to protect consumers from financial loss if an insurance company becomes insolvent.
 Subject to some conditions and limitations, the Life and Disability Insurance Guaranty Fund and the Property and Casualty Insurance Guaranty Fund pay certain claims of policyholders and other claimants owed by an insolvent insurance company.

 In 1954 the Legislature enacted a state insurance code, which revised and codified all the state insurance laws in place at that time.
 The law also repealed prior versions of state insurance laws which had been adopted since 1913.
 The “Arizona Insurance Code” regulated insurance companies, the insurance business, the sale and solicitation of insurance, and prescribed penalties.
 The Insurance Code also levied taxes and provided for their disposition.
 (Laws 1954, Chapter 64, effective January 1, 1955).
 In addition, the law provided for a Director of Insurance, who was appointed by the Arizona Corporation Commission.